{Top 6} Best & Quietest Pool Pump (2023)

 2: Hayward W3SP2303VSP MaxFlo VS

-- Becomes noisy after running it on maximum RPM
+- Becomes noisy at maximum RPM.

-And this W3SP2303VSP MaxFlo VS pool pump is a perfect example for that.
 It is designed to save up to 80% energy cost compared to single-speed pumps.
 And according to EPA ENERGY STAR, it is the most efficient variable-speed pump.

 We tested the noise level of this Hayward W3SP2303VSP MaxFlo VS pool pump and found that it is quieter than other pumps in the market.
 At 600 RPM, the default minimum RPM, its noise level was just 49 dB.
 At 1,000 RPM, the noise level increased to 58.5 dB.